Louisiana Tech Bulldogs football: Division championships

-In 2013, Louisiana Tech first joined a conference with football divisions, Conference USA, and since then the Bulldogs have won C-USA West twice.
+In 2013, Louisiana Tech first joined a conference with football divisions, Conference USA, and since then the Bulldogs have won the C-USA West outright twice and shared once.

 Postseason history

 Louisiana Tech has produced an all-time postseason record of 19 wins, 8 losses, and 1 tie in 28 total appearances.

 Division II postseason history

 During its time in Division II, Louisiana Tech played in 9 Division II postseason games, with the Bulldogs accumulating a record of 7–2.

 Division I-AA playoff history

 During its time in Division I-AA (now referred to as Football Championship Subdivision), Louisiana Tech played in six Division I-AA playoff games.
 The Bulldogs accumulated a 4–2 record in these games.

 Division I FBS bowl history

-Louisiana Tech has played in 13 Division I FBS bowl games, with the Bulldogs garnering a 8-4-1 record.
+Louisiana Tech has played in 14 Division I FBS bowl games, with the Bulldogs garnering a 8–5–1 record.

 Rivalries

 Louisiana

-Louisiana Tech and Louisiana first played in 1910, and continued to play off and on until the series became a near-yearly contest from 1924-2000.
+Louisiana Tech and Louisiana first played in 1910, and continued to play off and on until the series became a near-yearly contest from 1924 to 2000.
 The two have been conference foes for much of their history, sharing time in the Southern Intercollegiate Athletic Association, Louisiana Intercollegiate Conference, Gulf States Conference, and Southland Conference.
 In 2000, following Tech's move to the WAC and Louisiana's move to the Sun Belt, the yearly contest ended, with other games happening in 2003, 2004, 2014, and 2015.
-A home-and-home series is currently scheduled in 2026 and 2029.
-Louisiana Tech currently leads the series 48-33-6 through the 2015 season.
+A home-and-home series is currently scheduled in 2026 and 2029, although the rivalry will likely resume yearly when Tech moves to the Sun Belt Conference no later than 2027.
+Louisiana Tech currently leads the series 48–33–6 through the 2015 season.